-The Advanced Baseline Imager on GOES-R will improve both spatial and temporal resolution.
+The Advanced Baseline Imager on the GOES-R series will improve both spatial and temporal resolution.
 In fact, it will provide "three times more spectral information, four times the spatial resolution, and more than five times faster temporal coverage than the current system."

-It would be time well spent in the classroom to include 2 or 3 lessons on resolution and how the increased capabilities of GOES-R will make this satellite invaluable as a weather observing and predicting resource.
-Click here to view the lessons on the GOES-R Education Proving Ground pages.
+After launch, it would be time well spent in the classroom to include 2 or 3 lessons on resolution and how the increased capabilities of GOES-T will make this satellite invaluable as a weather observing and predicting resource.
+Click here to view lessons on the GOES-R Series Education Proving Ground pages.